nickolasburr/git-extend/README.md

 ## Caveats

-A few important caveats and suggestions to consider prior to installation:
+Below are a few important caveats and considerations to think about prior to installation:

 + Use `git-extend` judiciously.
-Don't go buckwild, it defeats the purpose of the tool.
+It's lightweight - keep it that way.
 + Prefer Interrogators over Manipulators.
++ Keep command wrappers simple.
+Only add functionality you will actually use, and use frequently.
-+ When adding your own options to a command wrapper, give it due diligence. **Don't add options the builtin already defines.**
++ When adding user-defined options to a command wrapper, give it due diligence. **Don't add options the builtin already defines.
+That's just senseless**
 + **Always** test command wrappers somewhere safe before using them in your workflow.
 + When in doubt, use `--bypass`.
+It is the equivalent of calling the `git` executable directly.
 See [Examples](#examples) for `--bypass` usage.

 ## Options